What Facebook Did to American Democracy

 Things we thought we understood—narratives, data, software, news events—have had to be reinterpreted in light of Donald Trump’s surprising win as well as the continuing questions about the role that misinformation and disinformation played in his election.

 Tech journalists covering Facebook had a duty to cover what was happening before, during, and after the election.
-Reporters tried to see past their often liberal political orientations and the unprecedented actions of Donald Trump to see how 2016 was playing out on the Internet.
+Reporters tried to see past their often liberal political orientations and the unprecedented actions of Donald Trump to see how 2016 was playing out on the internet.
 Every component of the chaotic digital campaign has been reported on, here at The Atlantic, and elsewhere: Facebook’s enormous distribution power for political information, rapacious partisanship reinforced by distinct media information spheres, the increasing scourge of “viral” hoaxes and other kinds of misinformation that could propagate through those networks, and the Russian information ops agency.

 But no one delivered the synthesis that could have tied together all these disparate threads.
 It’s not that this hypothetical perfect story would have changed the outcome of the election.
 The real problem—for all political stripes—is understanding the set of conditions that led to Trump’s victory.
 The informational underpinnings of democracy have eroded, and no one has explained precisely how.

-Rebecca Rosen’s 2012 story, “Did Facebook Give Democrats the Upper Hand?” relied on new research from Fowler, et al, about the presidential election that year.
+Rebecca Rosen’s 2012 story, “Did Facebook Give Democrats the Upper Hand?” relied on new research from Fowler, et al., about the presidential election that year.
 Again, the conclusion of their work was that Facebook’s get-out-the-vote message could have driven a substantial chunk of the increase in youth voter participation in the 2012 general election.
 Fowler told Rosen that it was “even possible that Facebook is completely responsible” for the youth voter increase.
 And because a higher proportion of young people vote Democratic than the general population, the net effect of Facebook’s GOTV effort would have been to help the Dems.

 The research showed that a small design change by Facebook could have electoral repercussions, especially with America’s electoral-college format in which a few hotly contested states have a disproportionate impact on the national outcome.
 And the pro-liberal effect it implied became enshrined as an axiom of how campaign staffers, reporters, and academics viewed social media.

-In June 2014, Harvard Law scholar Jonathan Zittrain wrote an essay in The New Republic called, “Facebook Could Decide An Election Without Anyone Ever Finding Out,” in which he called attention to the possibility of Facebook selectively depressing voter turnout.
+In June 2014, Harvard Law scholar Jonathan Zittrain wrote an essay in New Republic called, “Facebook Could Decide an Election Without Anyone Ever Finding Out,” in which he called attention to the possibility of Facebook selectively depressing voter turnout.
 (He also suggested that Facebook be seen as an “information fiduciary,” charged with certain special roles and responsibilities because it controls so much personal data.)

-In late 2014, the Daily Dot called attention to an obscure Facebook-produced case study on how strategists defeated a statewide measure in Florida by relentlessly focusing Facebook ads on Broward and Dade counties, Democratic strongholds.
-Working with a tiny budget that would have allowed them to send a single mailer to just 150,000 households, the digital advertising firm Chang & Koster was able to obtain remarkable results.
-“Where the Facebook Ads appeared, we did almost 20 percentage points better than where they didn’t,” testified a leader of the firm.
+In late 2014, The Daily Dot called attention to an obscure Facebook-produced case study on how strategists defeated a statewide measure in Florida by relentlessly focusing Facebook ads on Broward and Dade counties, Democratic strongholds.
+Working with a tiny budget that would have allowed them to send a single mailer to just 150,000 households, the digital-advertising firm Chong and Koster was able to obtain remarkable results.
+“Where the Facebook ads appeared, we did almost 20 percentage points better than where they didn’t,” testified a leader of the firm.
 “Within that area, the people who saw the ads were 17 percent more likely to vote our way than the people who didn’t.
-Within that group, the people who voted the way we wanted them to, when asked why, often cited the messages they learned from the Facebook Ads.”
+Within that group, the people who voted the way we wanted them to, when asked why, often cited the messages they learned from the Facebook ads.”

 In April 2016, Rob Meyer published “How Facebook Could Tilt the 2016 Election” after a company meeting in which some employees apparently put the stopping-Trump question to Mark Zuckerberg.
-Based on Fowler’s research, Meyer re-imagined Zittrain’s hypothetical as a direct Facebook intervention to depress turnout among non-college graduates, who leaned Trump as a whole.
+Based on Fowler’s research, Meyer reimagined Zittrain’s hypothetical as a direct Facebook intervention to depress turnout among non-college graduates, who leaned Trump as a whole.

 Facebook, of course, said it would never do such a thing.
 “Voting is a core value of democracy and we believe that supporting civic participation is an important contribution we can make to the community,” a spokesperson said.
 “We as a company are neutral—we have not and will not use our products in a way that attempts to influence how people vote.”